What Chemicals Are in UV-Protective Rash Guards or Swim Shirts?

-In order to avoid chemical exposure to toxic ingredients in topical sunscreen, many people have opted to cover-up with some sort of UV protective clothing for protection from the sun.
-The most popular type of UV protective wear is the rash guard or swim shirt.
-These can be particularly effective in protecting skin from sun damage for all ages, and especially convenient for kids.
-However, UV protective fabric may be treated with chemicals in order to induce this protective effect.
+In order to avoid chemical exposure to toxic ingredients in topical sunscreen, many people have opted to cover up with some sort of UV-protective clothing for protection from the sun.
+The most popular type of UV-protective wear is the rash guard or swim shirt.
+These can be effective in protecting everyone's skin from sun damage, but they are especially convenient for kids.
+However, UV-protective fabric may still be treated with chemicals in order to induce this protective effect.
 The good news is that chemical-free options do exist.
-See what is good for your skin.

-Sun Damage: Understanding the Difference Between UVA and UVB
+What Is the Difference Between UVA and UVB Light?

-Those with medium to darker skin are naturally more protected against sunburn, but can benefit from protection against UVA rays and negative health effects.
+Those with medium or darker skin are naturally more protected against sunburn but can still benefit from protection against UVA rays.

-Experts agree that UV protective clothing provides a more thorough and reliable shield from the sun compared to sunscreen which has proven to be inadequate.
-It's just good for your skin to wear clothing that provides a complete block against UV rays.
+Experts agree that UV-protective clothing provides a more thorough and reliable shield from the sun compared to sunscreen, which has proven to be inadequate.
+It's better for your skin to wear clothing that provides a complete block against UV rays.

 In the past, sunscreens have been rated for protection from UVB light only.
 The SPF rating is based on prevention of sunburn.
-However, labeling requirements are changing to show sunscreen effectiveness for both UVA and UVB rays.
+However, labeling requirements are changing to show a sunscreen's effectiveness for both UVA and UVB rays.
 Sunscreens that are effective in blocking UVA rays tend to be thicker since they contain blocking ingredients like zinc oxide.
 For this reason, many people don't like using them.
-With labeling being questionable and the desire to avoid chemicals in general, covering up with some sort of UV protective clothing seems like the easiest and surest way to avoid real sun damage.
+To avoid chemicals and questionable sunscreen labels, covering up with some sort of UV-protective clothing seems like the easiest and surest way to avoid real sun damage.

 - Dyes in fabric absorb UV rays.
 It is not necessarily darker colors that are more protective, but more dependent on the type of dye used.
 Lighter colors reflect more light, but it's visible light that's being reflected, not damaging UV rays.

-- Weave of the fabric matters.
-Cotton is the worst rated protective fabric whereas synthetic fabrics like polyester and nylon absorb more UV rays.
+- The weave of the fabric matters.
+Cotton is the worst-rated protective fabric whereas synthetic fabrics like polyester and nylon absorb more UV rays.